Stellar

 4) There are also a number of methods to

-determine the stellar the Planck constant, associated with the manifestation of
+determine the stellar Planck constant, associated with manifestation of the stellar

-the stellar Dirac constant in the world of stars.
-This could include the
+Dirac constant in the world of stars.
+This could include the characteristic

-characteristic angular momentum of the matter rotating in the form of disks
+angular momentum of matter rotating in the form of disks around neutron stars,

-around neutron stars as the analogue of the characteristic orbital angular
+as e analogue of the characteristic orbital angular momentum of electron in

-momentum of the electron in the hydrogen atom multiple of the Dirac constant ħ.
+hydrogen atom multiple of the Dirac constant ħ.
+In another method, an analogy

 See also